devonbooker/secure-foundation/README.md

 > **Note:** You need to manually create an S3 bucket (versioning + encryption enabled) and a DynamoDB table (partition key `LockID`, type String) before running `terraform init`.
 This is a one-time bootstrap - Terraform cannot create its own backend.

+## Build Log

+### Phase 1: Terraform Fundamentals + Environment

+Started by installing Terraform, AWS CLI, tflint, and terraform-docs in WSL2 on Windows 11.
+I use WSL2 because learning Linux is non-negotiable if you want to be excellent in cloud.
+It acts and feels like an Ubuntu machine without spinning up a whole VM.
+More info [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+Spent time reading the official Terraform docs - providers, resources, variables, outputs, locals, and data sources.
+First time reading HCL syntax, but honestly it was super readable compared to something like Python.
+I was able to read and understand configs without constantly looking things up.

+**S3 Backend + DynamoDB Lock Table (Manual Bootstrap)**

+Configured an S3 bucket and DynamoDB lock table manually in my AWS account before writing any Terraform.
+The purpose: avoid a chicken-and-egg problem.
+Terraform can push or destroy hundreds of resources with one command, so creating the state backend manually up front prevents my automation from accidentally destroying core infrastructure.
+Think of it like network segmentation via VLANs - having a management VLAN prevents accidental mistakes.

+**Preventing Data Disclosure**

+Because this repo is public and going on my resume, I had my first opportunity to practice secure habits.
+Terraform state files (`*.tfstate`, `*.tfstate.*`) contain every resource ID, ARN, IP address, and sometimes plaintext outputs for everything Terraform manages.
+An attacker could use that to map my entire infrastructure.
+So I added state files and other semi-sensitive configs to `.gitignore` before the first commit.
+My local instance has all the files Terraform needs, but they never sync to the public repo.

+**VPC + Subnets**

+Created a VPC with two subnets - `10.0.1.0/24` for public and `10.0.2.0/24` for private.
+Tagged everything with project name, environment, and `ManagedBy = terraform`.
+Then ran `terraform init`, `terraform plan`, `terraform apply`, and `terraform destroy` repeatedly to understand the full lifecycle and build confidence that state was tracking correctly in S3.

+## Security Decisions

+*Documented as I go - every decision has a reason.*

 ## Terraform Fundamentals + Environment
 I started by installing Terraform, AWS CLI, TFlint, and terraform-docs into my WSL2.
 I use a Windows 11 machine.
 But I know how important learning Linux is if I'm going to be excellent in cloud.
 So I downloaded something called WSL2.
 It's basically a Linux plugin that runs on top of your PowerShell instance.
 It acts and feels like an Ubuntu machine, without having to spin up a whole VM.
 Super useful.
 More info can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 Installing the essential tools mentioned was super easy.
 I just googled "install terraform on WSL2" and it gave me a command I can just run in my terminal.
 I did that for all 4 tools.